★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 • Partial or full roof refurbishment

-Quick fixes won’t last if the underlying issue is structural.
+Quick fixes won’t last if the underlying issue is structural, which is where a full flat roof refurbishment is often the more cost-effective route.

 What About Levelling Compounds?